 We are proud of our hydropower plants – the twelve plants in the Grisons and the three on the Limmat produce the lion’s share of our renewable energy.
 In contrast to hydraulic power stations that continuously produce electricity, a number of our power plants are extremely flexible because they have their own reservoirs, holding the water back like a battery to allow for flexible use of the turbines.
 This means that hydroelectric power is also available when there is less sunshine available or the wind turbines aren’t turning.

 With ewz, the energy transition is a breeze: we have owned our own wind power plants since 2008, and we hold shares in a number of wind farms.
 The majority of these systems are located outside of Switzerland, in countries like Germany, France, Sweden and Norway.
 They are financed via our subsidiary ewz (Deutschland) GmbH.
 We have also invested in two wind farms in Mollendruz and Provence in western Switzerland.
-By the end of 2020, 113 wind turbines in 17 wind farms were producing power for us – around one-third of the electricity consumed in Zurich.
+We currently have 118 wind turbines in operation in 22 wind farms.
+The annual production of all ewz wind farms will thus exceed one terawatt hour (TWh) of wind energy for the first time in 2023.

 Around 20 years ago, we launched the ewz solar power exchange, which has been a great success.
 Today, the ewz solar power exchange comprises around 300 systems, making it the largest solar power provider in Switzerland.
 At the same time, it enables ewz to offer producers a fair price that will cover the cost of power generation.
 So when our solar power customers purchase electricity, they are promoting an environmentally friendly method of production.
 We also hold shares in the Puerto Errado 2 solar power plant in Spain.